glycerine/fisherexact/README.md

 https://en.wikipedia.org/wiki/Fisher%27s_exact_test

+Hence for big counts, it is worth running a Chi-squared too just to validate that the floating point calculations didn't go crazy with underflow or overflow or whatnot.

-For comparison, we provide a Chi-squared test implementation based on gonum/cephes calculations.
+For this reason and for general comparison, we provide a Chi-squared test implementation based on gonum/cephes calculations.
 The small cephes subpackage (Netlib code by Stephen L. Moshier) required was copied in to avoid depending